erezsh/Preql/docs/introduction.md

 Like SQL, Preql is guided by relational algebra, and is designed around operations on tables.

-In Preql, `table` is a built-in type, and all table operations, such as filtering, sorting, and group-by, are compiled to SQL.
+In Preql, `table` is a built-in type that represents a database table, and all table operations, such as filtering, sorting, and group-by, are compiled to SQL.

 That means Preql code can run as fast and be as expressive as SQL.

-Preql supports multiple targets, including Postgres, MySQL and Sqlite.
+Preql supports multiple targets, including PostgreSQL, MySQL and SQLite.
 See [features](features.md) for a complete list.

 ### Preql is interpreted

 Not everything can be done in SQL.
 Control-flow constructs like for-loops, or downloading a remote JSON file, aren't possible in every database implementation.

+Some things, such as first-class functions, or reflection, aren't possible at all.

 Whenever your Preql code can't be compiled to SQL, it will be interpreted instead.